Social Media

 Brands prefer micro-influencers among all other types of influencers because they provide the best of both worlds.

-Micro-influencers are specialized in their niche, have a decent follower base of 10K-100, and good engagement rate, making them a sweet mix of scale and effectiveness.
+Micro-influencers are specialized in their niche, have a decent follower base of 10K-100, and a good engagement rate, making them a sweet mix of scale and effectiveness.

-Micro-influencers are the most effective types of influencers because they have a similarly close relationship with their followers as nano influencers and the reach of a popular influencer.
+Micro-influencers are the most effective types of influencers because they have a similarly close relationship with their followers as nano-influencers and the reach of a popular influencer.

 If you want to reach a large number of people while not compromising on engagement, hiring a micro-influencer is the way to go.